 Here’s a Fast and Maybe Extraordinary Example

-For each point this foreign exchange trade moves against the currency exchange trader, the trader loses the total account balance.
+For each point this foreign exchange trade moves against the currency exchange trader, the trader loses the total account balance at marketing techniques.
 For more see my Forex Income Engine 2.
 At first, peek, that might not seem to be a steep loss.
 However, should the Forex trade move a total of fifty pips against the Forex trader, and the trader afterward exits the position, the currency exchange trader’s total loss would be Superb.
 This is poor risk management and it often leads to finish wipeouts of Forex trading accounts.

 How did we work out that loss?
 One pip for the EUR/USD pair is the same as $10 ( on the standard lot trade ).
 A 50 pip loss equals a monetary loss of; and remember our example forex trader had traded 5 standard lots for a whopping loss of $2,500!
 Instead, any trading method should teach you very specific guidelines for incorporating money management and risk management into every forex trade you take.
 To find out more read this Forex Income Engine.